Thonburi Kingdom: Government

-Thonburi government organization was centered around a loose-knit organization of city-states, whose provincial lords were appointed through 'personal ties' to the king, similar to Ayutthaya and, later, Rattanakosin administrations.
+Thonburi government organization was centred on a loose-knit organization of city-states, whose provincial lords were appointed through 'personal ties' to the king, similar to Ayutthaya and, later, Rattanakosin administrations.
 Thonburi inherited most of the government apparatus from the Late Ayutthaya.
-Two Prime Ministers; Samuha Nayok the Prime Minister and Samuha Kalahom the Minister of Military, led the central government.
+Two prime ministers; Samuha Nayok the prime minister and Samuha Kalahom the minister of military, led the central government.
 In the early years of Thonburi, Chaophraya Chakri Mud the Muslim of Persian descent hold the position of Samuha Nayok until his death in 1774.
-Chakri Mut was succeeded as Prime Minister by Chaophraya Chakri Thongduang who later became King Rama I. Below the Prime Minister were the four ministers of Chatusadom.
+Chakri Mut was succeeded as prime minister by Chaophraya Chakri Thongduang who later became King Rama I. Below the prime minister were the four ministers of Chatusadom.

 Like in Ayutthaya, the regional government was organized in the hierarchy of cities, in which smaller towns were under jurisdiction of larger cities.
 The provincial government was an association of local lords tied by personal ties to the king.
-The regional administrative center of Northern Siam was Phitsanulok, while for Southern Siam was Nakhon Si Thammarat.
+The regional administrative centre of Northern Siam was Phitsanulok, while for Southern Siam was Nakhon Si Thammarat.
 After his conquest of Hua Mueang Nuea or Northern Siam in 1770, King Taksin installed his early followers who had distinguished themselves in battles as the governors of Northern Siamese cities.
 Governors of Sawankhalok, Nakhon Sawan and Sankhaburi were given exceptionally high rank of Chaophraya, while the central Chatusadom ministers were ranked lower as Phraya.
 Chaophraya Surasi Boonma was the governor of Phitsanulok during Thonburi times.
 Phitsanulok and other Northern Siamese towns were devastated by Maha Thiha Thura's invasion in 1775–1776.